 See our website for further information and to subscribe to the WA-Alliance Newsletter

 Follow the WA-Alliance on LinkedIn Twitter and Facebook

 Contact me about the World Administrators Alliance & The World Administrators Summit.

 The 12th World Administrators Summit will be held virtually on 15th & 22nd October 2022

 The 11th World Administrators Summit was held on 8th & 15th May 2021.

 The Word Administrators Summit (WA-Summit) is a global meeting of administrative and office professionals and their associations, committed to its purpose of guiding, influencing and positively developing the profession.
 The WA-Summit has convened nine times since 1992.
 It provides the international platform for peer-to-peer discussion regarding relevant topics that potentially impact those working in the administrative profession.

-With fellow facilitators Lucy Brazier and Karen Nanninga, we led the discussions and Summit work groups on Workplace Harassment, The Identity and Image of our Profession, Consistent Job Descriptions and Digital Technology Advances.
+I was invited, along with Lucy Brazier and Karen Nanninga to be a facilitator at the 2018 WA-Summit in Frankfurt.
+We led the discussions and Summit work groups on Workplace Harassment, The Identity and Image of our Profession, Consistent Job Descriptions and Digital Technology Advances.
 It was an inspiring, challenging and humbling experience.
 The stories were many and varied and I was so impressed with the passion that the delegates have for our profession.
-They speak out on challenging issues that are affecting Assistants in their country and came prepared to work hard, to actively participate and to contribute to the next steps leading up to the next Summit in 2020.
+They speak out on challenging issues that are affecting Assistants in their country and came prepared to work hard, to actively participate and to contribute to the next steps leading up to the next WA-Summit